learreDHDK/ccode/README.md

 <h2>Original datasets</h2>
 <p>
-	In order to cope with our goals we chose 15 datasets related to our scenario.
+	In order to cope with our goals, we chose 15 datasets related to our scenario.
 These were selected for their various proveniences, typologies, formats, metadata and licenses.
 Whenever in doubt, we considered the frequent citations of academic sources as proof of the reliability of the dataset.
 We selected the ones that at least at a first glance seemed free from cognitive biases, fair, legal valid, consistent and accurate.
 </p>
 <p>
 	With the goal to depict climate change over time, we selected eight datasets, concerning the main factors to measure climate change (temperature and precipitation anomalies and sea ice extent) together with significant events caused by it (droughts, floods, hurricanes, wildfires and the threatening of species).
 The majority (6/8) comes from American-based institutions (e.g. NOAA), while the others are provided by supranational organizations, as OECD and UNEP.
 Five out of eight report data collected on a country-based scale.
 Sea Ice Extent, Precipitation and Temperature anomalies are available only globally.
 Overall the datasets span from 1980 to 2019.
 Nonetheless, Wildfires started and Droughts ended in 2003; Threatened Species refers to 2019 only.
 Precipitation and Temperature started from the end of the XIX century.